pnp/PnP-PowerShell/Tests/UnitTests-Readme.md

 * The tests are organised in a subfolder and namespace that matches the cmdlets in the main project for easy findability and association of tests.
 * Each cmdlet should have its own test class.
-* A test placeholder has been pre-generated for
+* A test placeholder has been pre-generated for cmdlet, a cmdlet may have multiple combinations of test inputs, copy the placeholder as required for each combination ensuring the each execution is a test

 ### Performance